 Unused vacation time cannot be carried forward beyond April 30th unless there are extenuating circumstances and in very limited circumstances.
 In these cases, prior Vice-President approval is required.
-Vacation time cannot be carried forward beyond October 31st in the year after the calendar year for which it was earned or it will be forfeited.
+Vacation time cannot be carried forward beyond October 31st in the year after the calendar year for which it was earned.